 Read the policy again and be sure it gives you the coverage you want.

 Check the policy to see if the benefits and the premiums are what you expected.
 If you have any questions, call the agent or company right away.
 Also, reread the application you signed.
 It’s part of the policy.
 If it’s not filled out correctly, contact the agent or company right away.
-Worksheet 3—Facts About My Long-Term Care Insurance Policy in the back of this Shopper’s Guide can help you be sure you understand your policy.

 Think about having the premium automatically taken out of your bank account.